BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 31 Accept any asset swap event
 ### 31.1 Create an event that accepts any asset exchange
+- Introduction
+    - Accept any type of asset swap (one for one)
+    - Exchange certai assets on your account for certain  frozen assets on the chain
 - The full name of the interface：`trBeExchangeAny`
 - Interface abbreviation：`tbeay`
 - Callable methods：`Http,Websocket,command line`